manon-sndr/manon-sndr/README.md

 # 💫 About Me:
-I'm a computer science student, in France.
-I'm studying to get a bachelor degree, and work on many languages.
+* I'm a computer science student
+* Working on a bachelor degree
+* I'm working with different languages

 # 💻 Tech Stack: